kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Complex or hierarchical structure ]( dimensions/strategy.md#complex-or-hierarchical-structure ) | __2.93__ times less common in the industry than overall |

 ## Household & Personal Care Products
+> The household & personal care products industry is made up of establishments that manufacture or distribute personal care or household products such as cosmetics, soaps, lotions and fast-moving household supplies.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|